 You can make this Guinness and Cheddar cheese fondue recipe with a few simple ingredients.
 It is the perfect addition to a Friday night among friends or your next appetizer party.
 Warm and delicious!

 It's A Party Appetizer

-Guinness and Cheddar Fondue was my most recent contribution to a party.
-It went over really well.!!
-Every year one of the guys on my floor hosts a great Christmas party in is home.
-It’s a great time because he also invites other people from other departments that we don’t see on a regular basis.
+Guinness and Cheddar Fondue went over really well at a party!!
+Every year one of the guys on my floor hosts a great Christmas party.
+It's a great time because he also invites other people from other departments that we don't see on a regular basis.
 Everyone brings something to share.
 So, every year my husband and I try to bring an Ethnic Spoon recipe.
-This year, however, we decided to come up with a recipe just for the party, so we came up with Guinness and cheddar fondue.
+This year, however, we decided to come up with a recipe just for the party.
 Two summers ago we were in Ireland, many of the pubs had a similar dish as part of their fare.
 I enjoyed it very much.
-It wasn’t really that hard to replicate.
+It wasn't really that hard to replicate.